leytonblackler/Chromolite/README.md

 All contents of the `documentation` and `web` folders at the top level of the project repository contain my work for this assignment.

+In ragards to the web interface I developed for this project, some functional aspects are not fully implemented.
+Features such as the RGB colour selection spectrum and the LED simulation are not implemented in any of the existing Chromolite applications, and as the SWEN301 project was to implement architectural changes as opposed to add functionality, these were not implemented fully, but instead implements to the same level of functionality as was present in the initial project repository.

 ## 2. Running The Project

 Because this project requires hardware elements to be connected, all tests and aspects of the project can be executed at once.
 I am assuming here that the markers of this assignment will likely not have the required hardware for the project to be executed end-to-end, and will likely not have everything required to run the desktop server or Android application in their current state.
 The architecture change I have implemented however, including Angular web server and Spring REST API server can be run independently of the Arduino and connected IoT devices.